Skip to main content

 Strongest counterargument

 The genitive construction prōtotokos pasēs ktiseōs most naturally reads as a partitive genitive — "firstborn of all creation," meaning the first among the created order.
 If Paul meant "sovereign over," he could have used a clearer construction.
 The parallel with "firstborn from among the dead" (v.
 18, clearly partitive) supports reading v.
 15 the same way.
 And eikōn (image) was applied to Adam in Genesis 1:27 without making Adam ontologically God.
+Furthermore, this hymn — Paul's most comprehensive statement about Christ's cosmic role — makes no reference to the Holy Spirit.
+If the passage were articulating a Trinitarian theology, the absence of the third person from such an elevated Christological text is difficult to account for.

 Biblical Unitarian